darkforest-eth/client/docs/classes/Backend_GameLogic_GameObjects.GameObjects.md

 ▸ **getPlanetsInWorldRectangle**(`worldX`, `worldY`, `worldWidth`, `worldHeight`, `levels`, `planetLevelToRadii`, `updateIfStale?`): `LocatablePlanet`[]

 Gets the ids of all the planets that are both within the given bounding box (defined by its bottom left coordinate, width, and height) in the world and of a level that was passed in via the `planetLevels` parameter.
+Fast because it uses [LayeredMap](Backend_GameLogic_LayeredMap.LayeredMap.md).

 #### Parameters